NExT-Chat: An LMM for Chat, Detection and Segmentation: Introduction

 Recently, large language models (LLMs) have shown spreading influence in different areas, among which large multimodal models (LMMs) is one of the most attractive area.
 Researchers try to equip LLMs with visual perception modules resulting in LMMs~\citep{huang2023kosmos1, zhu2023minigpt4, zhang2023vpgtrans, li2023blip2} that can describe the visual content and answer visual questions.
 However, these LMMs are limited to holistic image understanding without the ability to conduct region-level reasoning, for example, locating the referred objects in the conversation.

-To enable region-level understanding, current solutions~\citep{peng2023kosmos2,wang2023visionllm,chen2023shikra} utilize the pixel2seq~\citep{chen2021pix2seq} paradigm where the object coordinates are converted to LLM understandable text tokens (\eg, $[x_1, y_1, x_2, y_2]$).
+To enable region-level understanding, current solutions~\citep{peng2023kosmos2,wang2023visionllm,chen2023shikra} utilize the pix2seq~\citep{chen2021pix2seq} paradigm where the object coordinates are converted to LLM understandable text tokens (\eg, $[x_1, y_1, x_2, y_2]$).
 Consequently, LMMs can output object coordinates as part of a normal next token prediction problem.
-However, the pixel2seq paradigm is limited to discrete coordinate outputs and struggles to provide other fine-grained formats, such as segmentation masks.
+However, the pix2seq paradigm is limited to discrete coordinate outputs and struggles to provide other fine-grained formats, such as segmentation masks.

-To address these limitations, we propose the pixel2emb paradigm, which can accommodate different location formats.
+To address these limitations, we propose the pix2emb paradigm, which can accommodate different location formats.
+The key idea is to model all location information as embeddings, which can be decoded into the target formats by corresponding decoders.
 Specifically, we introduce two new tokens, \texttt{<trigger>} and \texttt{<loc>}, where the \texttt{<trigger>} serve as a trigger for localization and \texttt{<loc>} act as a placeholder for objects' location embeddings.
-During the text generation, the \texttt{<trigger>} triggers the location decoding, where the hidden states of \texttt{<trigger>} can be used for both detection and segmentation, as depicted in Fig.~\ref{fig:teaser}.
+During the text generation, the \texttt{<trigger>} triggers the location decoding, where the hidden states of \texttt{<trigger>} can be used for both detection and segmentation, as depicted in Fig.~\ref{fig:method}.
 Then, the predicted or provided object location will be encoded into the embedding of the \texttt{<loc>} token for object referring.

-In addition to supporting flexible output formats, the pixel2emb modeling also allows for the use of existing localization practices.
-While the pixel2seq paradigm can only frame the detection task as a token classification problem, the embedding-based paradigm formulates the localization task as a regression problem, enabling the adoption of established practices such as L1 loss, IoU loss and GIoU loss.
-In our exploration experiments, we show that our pixel2emb method enables a faster convergence and better performance for both location input (72.4 \textit{vs}.
-71.2) and output (79.4 \textit{vs}.
-71.4) tasks under the fair comparison.
+In addition to supporting flexible output formats, the pix2emb modeling also allows for the use of existing localization practices.
+While the pix2seq paradigm can only frame the detection task as a token classification problem, the embedding-based paradigm formulates the localization task as a regression problem, enabling the adoption of established practices such as L1 loss, IoU loss and GIoU loss.